STRAN90/Milestone-project-2/README.md

 - Area where the user can visually see their score each time they choose correct answer from multiply choice.

 **Game Area**
 - This section gives instructions of how to play the game.
-Also where the question will appear whem the game is started.
+Also where the question will appear when the game is started.

 **Multiple answer choices**
 - This section shows four answers to the question at hand.
 Only one is correct, once the correct answer is clicked on a new question appears.
 A different cat noise sounds for incorrect or correct answer choosen.

 **Start Game section**
-- When the user clicks on this, the game starts by a question appearing and the timer countsdown.
+- When the user clicks on this, the game starts by a question appearing and the timer counts down from 60 seconds.
+- After the game has started, this button changes to RESET GAME.
+- If user clicks on the RESET GAME button, a window message appears to let user know if they want to confirm to rest game or cancel.

 **Contact Form**
 - Allows the user to contact the game provider if they has questions or suggestions for the game.